-- m) A sub-fund of the Investment Company may also invest in other sub-funds of the Investment Company.
-In addition to the conditions for investing in target funds mentioned above, the following conditions apply to investments in target funds that are also sub-funds of the Investment Company: - Circular investments are not permitted.
-This means that the target sub-funds cannot themselves invest in the sub-funds which itself invests in the target sub-fund, - the sub-funds of the Investment Company that are to be acquired from other sub-funds of the Investment Company are not allowed to invest more than 10% of their net assets in shares of other sub-funds of the Investment Company, - Voting rights attached to shares in other sub-funds of the Investment Company are suspended as long as these shares are held by a sub-fund of the Investment Company and without prejudice to the appropriate processing in the accounts and the periodic reports, - as long as a sub-fund holds shares in another sub-fund of the Investment Company, the shares of the target sub-fund are not taken into account in the calculation of net asset value, to the extent that the calculation serves to determine whether the legal minimum capital of the Investment Company has been obtained. - n) It is not permitted to buy shares for the Investment Company or its sub-funds with voting rights that would allow it to exert a considerable influence on the management of an issuer. - o) Additionally, the Investment Company or its sub-funds may purchase - up to 10% of non-voting shares of one and the same issuer, - up to 10% of the debentures issued by one and the same issuer, - not more than 25% of shares issued of one and the same UCITS and/or UCI and - not more than 10% of the money market instruments of a single issuer.
+m) A sub-fund of the Investment Company may also invest in other sub-funds of the Investment Company.
+In addition to the conditions for investing in target funds mentioned above, the following conditions apply to investments in target funds that are also sub-funds of the Investment Company:

+- Circular investments are not permitted.
+This means that the target sub-funds cannot themselves invest in the sub-funds which itself invests in the target sub-fund,

+- the sub-funds of the Investment Company that are to be acquired from other sub-funds of the Investment Company are not allowed to invest more than 10% of their net assets in shares of other sub-funds of the Investment Company, - Voting rights attached to shares in other sub-funds of the Investment Company are suspended as long as these shares are held by a sub-fund of the Investment Company and without prejudice to the appropriate processing in the accounts and the periodic reports, n) It is not permitted to buy shares for the Investment Company or its sub-funds with voting rights that would allow it to exert a considerable influence on the management of an issuer.